Join your local climate conversation

 Teresa Dominik, Brougham St Co-housing Development - June 25: Environmental Sociology: Planetary Justice

-Assoc.
-Prof. Rachel Busbridge (ACU)
+Rachel Busbridge (ACU)

 Climate Cafe is informal, friendly and everyone is welcome.
 Come early and have a meal, or grab a drink or snack, or just join us for a stimulating talk and discussion.
 We look forward to seeing you there!